humdrum-tools/humdrum-documentation/guide/ch37/index.md

 ----------------------------

 Reference information must be added to each file.
-This information provides \"library-type\" information about the composer, date of composition, place of composition, copyright notice, etc.
+This information provides "library-type" information about the composer, date of composition, place of composition, copyright notice, etc.

 As many reference records should be added as possible since these are